 The best ice dam solutions are the ones that make the job a little easier.

-Follow these seven steps, put our pro tips to work, and stay safe.
+Follow these seven steps to get rid of ice dams, put our pro tips to work, and stay safe.
 Always let someone know when you’re headed up on the ladder.

 1. Rake the Roof